mmalik17/machine-learning-regression/predict-house-price-delhi/Readme.md

 This project has a purpose to create machine learning model that can predict the house price in New Delhi.

 # <b> Requirement for running the code </b>
-Library needed to be installed:
+Library needed to be installed: <br>
-Data analysis and visualization: numpy, pandas, matplotlib, pyplot Machine Learning: sklearn
+Data analysis and visualization: numpy, pandas, matplotlib, pyplot <br>
+Machine Learning: sklearn

 # <b> 1.
 Business Understanding </b>